-After marrying barber and local political activist Raymond Parks in 1931, Rosa became an active member of Montgomery’s NAACP where she served as youth director and later as the secretary.
+After marrying barber and local political activist Raymond Parks in 1931, she became an active member of Montgomery’s NAACP, where she served as youth director and later as the secretary.
 She also participated in the organization’s voter registration drives.
-Parks became an advocate of desegregation and took pride in being a member of the national organization that won the Brown v.
+Parks became an advocate of desegregation and took pride in being a member of the organization that won the Brown v.
 Board of Education case.

 On December 1, 1955, following the end of her shift as a seamstress for the Montgomery Fair department store, Parks boarded the Cleveland Avenue city bus.
-Passengers filled the bus; Parks and other African American riders were asked to give up their seats once the “whites only” section had filled.
+As passengers boarded the bus, Parks and other African American riders were asked to give up their seats once the “whites only” section had filled.
 Parks refused.
 Like other advocates of desegregation, Parks placed herself in danger by refusing to follow Montgomery’s segregation laws.
 She was arrested and received a $14 fine.
 This was Parks’s second encounter with the bus driver James Blake (he had kicked Parks off a bus many years prior to this incident).

 Parks called local NAACP president E.D.
 Nixon, and informed him of her arrest.
 Within hours, the Women’s Political Council (WPC)—which was formed in 1946 to address the grievances of black bus patrons in Montgomery—sprang into action.
 The WPC printed flyers and brochures, phoned potential supporters, and created carpools, marking the beginning of the 381-day Montgomery Bus Boycott.
 After a long protest, the US Supreme Court declared bus segregation unconstitutional in 1957.

 On October 5, 2005, Rosa Parks passed away in Detroit.
 She was 92 years old.
-Later that month she became one of only 30 Americans and the first woman to lie in state below the Rotunda in the nation’s Capitol building.
-In 2013 her statue was added to Statuary Hall in the same building.
+Later that month she became one of only 30 Americans and the first woman to lie in honor in the Capitol Rotunda.
+In 2013, her statue was added to Statuary Hall in the same building.
 She was the first African American woman so honored.